Micro MBA for Artists and DesignersCreative Continuum: Business and the Creative Process

 Please note: this course requires a minimum of twelve students to run.
 Early registration is encouraged.

-Application and Course Schedule can be downloaded at the panel to the right.
+Course Schedule can be downloaded at the panel to the right.